 - Something to entertain you on the journey!

 - List of contents of your hand luggage

 - Enough clothes to last you until you get settled

 - A few passport sized photographs of yourself – you may need them for ID cards, bus/rail passes in your first few days here.

 - Your laptop – please visit our equipment you will need page for a full list and specs to get you kick started for your first term.

 - Adaptor for non-British plugs (in the UK we use three-pin plugs and the power is 240 volts)

 - Lots of books – all the information you need will be online.

 - Too many clothes

-- Bedding and towels – buy these in London
+- Bedding and towels – you can buy these in London

 - Food – it is heavy and you can buy most types of food in London

-- Cooking equipment and utensils – buy these in London
+- Cooking equipment and utensils –you can buy these in London